 When to do it?

 There are two seasons in the sub-tropical Peruvian Andes.
 There’s the dry season that runs from May through to September and a wet season that runs from October to April.
-I was unfortunate enough to have done in December, and it was wet!
+I was unfortunate enough to have done it in December, and it was wet!
 It will be busier during the dry season, but it’s going the best time to do this trek.
 Temperatures are consistent all year round, with warmer days reaching into the high 20s (Celsius).

 The nights and mornings get cold, high in the mountains.
 Bring plenty of layers made for trekking so you can accommodate the fluctuations in temperature.
 Rain is always a possibility all year round and all day long, so you need to bring a basic poncho.